 This cranberry orange sauce is a 5 ingredient recipe that’s made with fresh cranberries, sugar, orange juice and orange zest.
 Cranberry orange sauce is a fresh, bright tasting accompaniment to any holiday meal.

 I always make homemade cranberry sauce for the holidays, along with some of our other Thanksgiving favorites like fall rice pilaf and slow cooker turkey.
 This easy cranberry orange sauce takes just minutes to make and is way better than the store bought canned kind.
+If you have cranberry lovers in the house, you’ll also want to try my cranberry bread recipe!

 While it’s definitely easy to grab a can of cranberry sauce for the holidays, making your own fresh sauce takes just about 10 minutes and the flavors are just SO much better.